Affirm Your Beauty

 • Say them to yourself silently or aloud throughout the day, whenever you think of it, especially while driving, doing housework, or other routine tasks.
 You can also say them to yourself before you go to bed, or when you wake up.

 • Throughout your day turn your attention to your internal dialogue and notice what you say to yourself.
-How do you treat yourself?
-If you find you are not being self-compassionate, offset negative self-talk by saying affirmations.
-Practice saying the affirmations below (or any you like) silently or aloud to yourself as you look into your own eyes in a mirror.
+How are you treating yourself?
+If you find you are not being self-compassionate, you can offset your negative self-talk by saying affirmations.

 • Be sure to say the affirmations sincerely and meaningfully, even if you feel a little silly at first.